 Evaporative emissions of benzene and NMVOC from petrol vehicles have been distributed using a map of petrol fuel use on all roads, derived using the method described in section 3.3.2 above.

-PM{10} and $PM{2.5}$ emissions from brake and tyre wear are distributed using a 1km resolution map of estimated total vehicle kilometres on major and minor roads.
+PM10 and PM{2.5} emissions from brake and tyre wear are distributed using a 1 km2 resolution map of estimated total vehicle kilometres on major and minor roads.